 Available methods for variable selection in individual patient data meta-analysis

 In this section, we outline several methods that can be used for selecting variables in IPD MA.
 We start from simpler methods and then discuss more advanced approaches.
 In the models’ description, we assume that all available studies have collected information on all covariates of interest, and that there are no missing outcomes or covariate data from all patients.
-For issues related to missing outcome data, see Section 3.8.
+For issues related to missing outcome data, see the Discussion section.

 Notation and data generating mechanisms general model framework (?)